compass-core-platform/taxonomy-editor/README.md

 # TaxonomyEditor

-# Instalation and Usage guide.

-# Install latest version of sb-taxonomy-editor.
+## Install latest version of sb-taxonomy-editor.

 npm i sb-taxonomy-editor

-# Add below element in sunbird-Ed-portal
+## Add below element in sunbird-Ed-portal

 <lib-taxonomy-view [environment]="environment" [taxonomyConfig]="taxonomyConfig">

-# Save below "environment" and "taxonomyConfig" in local storage before initialize above library. (this need to change as input to a library).
+## Save below "environment" and "taxonomyConfig" in local storage before initialize above library. (this need to change as input to a library).

          environment =  {
                  frameworkName: string,